An open letter to Secondary Students, from Author, Teacher and Speaker, Sharon Witt, who has written on StartingSecondary School, on my blog before.

 ‘Wellbeing with Collett’: Quarantine Homeschool Help.

-Raising Teenagers is a place where you will find current psychological research on teens and tweens, in practical terms.
+Raising Teens is a place where you will find current psychological research on teens and tweens, in practical terms.
 It also has information and links to well-known experts, on adolescent development, so that you can get on with the job that you do best.
-That is – supporting, connecting with and loving your teenager.
+That is – supporting, connecting with and loving your teen.

 Available in the UK, Europe & Commonwealth (excl.
 Canada)